Iwaz Khalji: Policies and independence

 To strengthen his independent authority in Bengal, Khalji showed his connection with the former Ghurid dynasty as opposed Delhi's sultan Iltutmish who belonged to the Mamluk dynasty.
 He had the Friday khutbahs read in his own name and also invoked the name of the Commander of the Faithful (Abbasid caliph Al-Nasir of Baghdad) in his coins, to enhance his position in the eyes of the locals and equate his status with that of the Delhi's sultan.

 Khalji had appointed his son and heir, Ali Sher Khalji, as the governor of Birbhum and northwestern Bengal.
 In 1221, a khanqah was constructed by Ibn Muhammad of Maragheh for the Muslim preacher Makhdum Shah in Birbhum, during the governorship of Ali Sher.
 This contains the earliest known stone inscription mentioning a Muslim ruler in Bengal.
 Thus, Khalji became an early patron of Islamic education in Bengal by establishing mosques and giving pension to the ulama (Islamic scholars and teachers).
 He arranged for the arrival of Muslim preachers from Central Asia, such as Jalaluddin bin Jamaluddin Ghaznavi, to come to Bengal and give lectures in his court.

+He recognized that Bengal's rainy season and geography of rivers and creeks made cavalry ineffective.
+As a result, he recruited infantry known as paiks and established a boat fleet.

 Military campaigns

 After establishing peace in Bengal and developing the region, Iwaz Khalji turned his attention towards the expansion of his kingdom towards the south and the east.
 13th-century Persian historian Minhaj-i Siraj Juzjani has asserted that Iwaz conquered Lakhnur, a conquest which enabled Iwaz to gain treasures and capture many elephants.
 After taking control of the region, he appointed his own amirs to govern there.

 Khalji carried out invasions into Vanga, Tirhut and Utkala; making them his tributary states.
 Jajnagar, Kamarupa, Tirhut and Vanga all sent tributes to him.

+During 1214–15, he was able to repel an invasion by the Chhatesvera of Orissa.